Japanese folklore: Animals in folktales

 Two creatures are particularly known for their abilities to transform into humans or other beings and objects, the kitsune (fox) and tanuki (the Japanese raccoon dog; pictured).
 They occur frequently in folktales of humorous nature, such as the tanuki, Bunbuku Chagama, who could shapeshift into a teapot.

 Marriages between humans and non-humans (irui konin tan (異類婚姻譚, "tales of heterotype marriages")) comprise a major category or motif in Japanese folklore.
-Japanese heterotype examples such as the crane story describes a sustained period of married life between the interspecies couple, in contrast to Western examples like Frog Prince or the Leda myth where the supernatural encounter is brief.
-An unusual pairing occurs in the story of the Hamaguri nyōbo (蛤女房, "clam wife"), which exist in both a politer written version (otogi-zōshi) and in a more rustic and vulgar oral tale.
+Japanese heterotype examples such as the crane story describes a sustained period of married life between the interspecies couple, in contrast to Western examples like the Frog Prince or the Leda myth where the supernatural encounter is brief.
+An unusual pairing occurs in the story of the Hamaguri nyōbo (蛤女房, "clam wife"), which exists in both a politer written version (otogi-zōshi) and in a more rustic and vulgar oral tale.
 The gender is reversed in the tale of Tanishi chōja where a bride is wedded to a tiny tanishi (river snail).

 Modern renditions

-A number of folktales were adapted for stage performance by playwright Junji Kinoshita, notably Yūzuru (Twilight Crane, 1949), based on the folktale Tsuru no Ongaeshi or "a crane who repaid its gratitude".
+A number of folktales were adapted for stage performance by playwright Junji Kinoshita, notably Yūzuru (Twilight Crane, 1949), based on the folktale Tsuru no Ongaeshi or "a crane who repaid its gratitude."